Pre-Apprenticeship Course for Refugee Women in London

 Empowering Women from Refugee Backgrounds

-In the months following the Pre-Apprenticeship Course, we hosted drop-in sessions where course alumni came together to search and apply for relevant roles, receive tailored guidance, and stay connected to a supportive peer network.
+Following the Pre-Apprenticeship Course, we hosted drop-in sessions where course alumni came together to search and apply for relevant roles, receive tailored guidance, and stay connected to a supportive peer network.
 Alongside this, we continued our one-to-one check-ins with participants.
 All course participants were also invited to join Routes’ general alumni offering, giving them further opportunities to strengthen their employability skills.

 We continue our work with partner organisations, including refugee support organisations, and stakeholders across the employment and adult skills sectors, to refer participants to relevant support and advocate for better employment outcomes and apprenticeship ecosystems.
 We’ve also built and grown our organisational network, and have been able to share our knowledge on apprenticeships and employment outcomes at relevant (online) conferences and meetings.